-Have you ever tried to dig up a holly bush?
-The roots run deep and snarly.
+Have you ever tried digging up a holly bush?
+The roots disappear into the center of the earth.
 We had eight beautiful, well-kept holly bushes across the front of our house.
-We decided to replace the holly bushes with flower gardens and plants.
+We decided to replace them with flowers and plants.
 So I had to dig up all eight holly bushes.
-Have you ever seen the root ball on one of those creatures?
-Long story short–I had to ask a friend of mine who had a truck with a wench.
-After I dug down to the root ball, we hooked her wench around the root close to the ground.
-Over a two-day period the truck and wench pulled each holly bush out of the ground.
+Have you ever seen the root ball on one of those wretched shrubs?
+I had to ask a friend with a truck and a wench for help.
+After I dug down to the root ball, we hooked her wench around the root ball close to the ground and yanked them out.
+Over a two-day period the truck and wench pulled all eight holly bush out of the ground.

-Of course our front yard became a quagmire with four-wheel tire tracks.
-Replacing the mud with grass became another project.
+Of course our front yard became a quagmire with four-wheel tire ruts.
+Replacing tire trenches with grass became another project.

 Charles G. Trumbull calls that victory counterfeit.
 In his book, Victory in Christ Trumbull says, “any victory over the power of any sin whatsoever in your life that you have to get by working for is counterfeit.
 Any victory that you have to get by trying for it is counterfeit.
 If you have to work for your victory, it is not the real thing that God offers you…as long as you try to live the victorious life, you won’t live it.” ¹

 But Jesus does.
 Paul tells us how: “He must increase, but I must decrease.”
 John 3:20.
-Until we realize we can’t become victorious over our sins on our own, until we realize that Jesus is the only one who can give us victory over our sins, we will continue to struggle.
-We’ll continue life in bondage to our sins.
+Until we realize we can’t enjoy victory over our sins on our own, until we realize that Jesus is the only one who can give us victory over our sins, we will continue to struggle.
+We’ll continue living in bondage to our sins.

 I was struggling with deep, nasty holly bushes and roots.
 I could not get rid of them until I realized I had to rely on someone else to do it for me.
 Jesus can give you victory over the roots of sin in your life when you realize you can’t do it, but He can.